Western Wall & Plaza (Kotel)

 2. The Western Wall Tunnel is accessed on the northern side of the Western Wall Plaza and runs north to the end of the Temple Mount Platform.

-1. When the Romans destroyed the temple in 70 AD, part of the western side of the Temple Mount Platform survived.
-For hundreds of years prior to 1967, people prayed in the small area of the wall that could be seen at that time.
+5. When the Romans destroyed the temple in 70 AD, part of the western side of the Temple Mount Platform survived.
+For hundreds of years before 1967, people prayed in the small area of the wall that was visible at the time.
 However, in 1967, following the Six-Day War, Israelis excavated below the ground level of the wall and found two more stone rows.
 They then cleared the area around the wall to create the Western Wall Plaza that visitors see today.

-2. The Western Wall is part of the retaining wall, or support wall, that Herod the Great built in 19 BC when he enlarged the Temple Mount complex in order to accommodate a larger temple and Temple Mount area.
+6. The Western Wall is part of the retaining wall, or support wall, that Herod the Great built in 19 BC when he enlarged the Temple Mount complex to accommodate a larger temple and Temple Mount area.
 It was a massive undertaking that required exceptional and sophisticated engineering.

-3. Unlike many think, the Western Wall was not part of the wall of the temple King Herod Built.
+7. Unlike what many think, the Western Wall was not part of the wall of the temple that King Herod Built.

 Places of Interest

-9. South of the Western Wall are stones that the Romans cast down when they destroyed the city in 70 AD. under the leadership of the Roman General, Titus.
+2. Massive Stones: At the southern end of the Western Wall are stones that the Romans cast down when they destroyed the city in 70 AD.

-11. Burn marks remain on some of the stones as a result of fire from the Roman conquest of the city in 70 AD.
+4. Burn Marks: On the wall remain burnt stones from the fire of the Roman conquest of the city in 70 AD.

-14. On the Southern Stair entrance to the temple is where Jesus would have taught His disciples and entered the Temple Mount area.
+6. Southern Stairs: The Southern Stairs entrance to the temple is where Jesus would have taught His disciples and entered the Temple Mount area.

 -